FIVE JEWELS OF WISDOM

 THE AWARENESS OF KARMA

-The concept of karma holds a profound truth that can revolutionise your
+The jewel of karma contains a tremendous and cleansing truth that can

-life.
-It's a truth that has been known for ages, yet its practical significance
+radically transform your life.
+It is a truth that has been known for centuries,

 Karma is the law of cause and effect, also known as the law of